-Place of Performance Authorized Micro-Purchase Threshold

-Inside or Outside United States \$20,000

-Inside United States \$20,000

-Outside United States \$30,000

-Performance Inside or Outside United States Inside United States
+Government Purchaser Physical Location Place of Performance Authorized Micro-Purchase Threshold Inside United States Inside or Outside United States \$20,000 Outside United States Inside United States \$20,000 Outside United States Outside United States \$35,000

-- (iv)(A) Government purchasers located inside the United States are prohibited from using the \$30,000 contingency micro-purchase threshold, unless specifically authorized by statute. - (B) The \$2,000 micro-purchase threshold for acquisitions of construction subject to 40 U.S.C. chapter 31, subchapter IV, Wage Rate Requirements (Construction), remains unchanged in the event of a declared contingency operation; a cyber, nuclear, biological, chemical, or radiological attack; a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate provision of international disaster assistance pursuant to 22 U.S.C.
+- (iv)(A) Government purchasers located inside the United States are prohibited from using the \$35,000 contingency micro-purchase threshold, unless specifically authorized by statute. - (B) The \$2,000 micro-purchase threshold for acquisitions of construction subject to 40 U.S.C. chapter 31, subchapter IV, Wage Rate Requirements (Construction), remains unchanged in the event of a declared contingency operation; a cyber, nuclear, biological, chemical, or radiological attack; a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate provision of international disaster assistance pursuant to 22 U.S.C.
 2292 et seq.; or an emergency or major disaster (42 U.S.C.
 5122), regardless of the criteria described above.